jborean93/ansible-role-win_chocolatey_server/README.md

 * `opt_chocolatey_server_https_certificate`: The certificate thumbprint to use for the HTTPS binding, if not specified then .
 * `opt_chocolatey_server_max_package_size`: The maximum allowed size, in bytes, of a package that can be stored on the server (default: `2147483648`).
 * `opt_chocolatey_server_path`: The root directory that the `chocolatey.server` package is installed to (default: `C:\tools`).

+There are two variables that control the source location when sourcing Chocolatey itself and the `chocolatey.server` package.

+* `opt_chocolatey_server_chocolatey_source`: Override the `source` location for the step that installs Chocolatey itself.
+This value should be a URI to an `install.ps1` file.
+Omitting this value will mean Chocolatey will use `https://chocolatey.org/install.ps1`.
-* `opt_chocolatey_server_source`: The source location of the [chocolatey.server](https://chocolatey.org/packages/chocolatey.server) package (default: `https://chocolatey.org/api/v2/`).
+* `opt_chocolatey_server_source`: The source location of the [chocolatey.server](https://chocolatey.org/packages/chocolatey.server) package.
+If this is omitted then it uses whatever source priority is set within Chocolatey itself.
 This can be the name/url of a Nuget repository or a local path that contains the nupkg file.

+If Chocolatey is already installed on that host, `opt_chocolatey_server_chocolatey_source` can be ignored.
+The script that var points to should contain the logic that installs the Chocolatey client itself.
+This could be an exact copy of `https://chocolatey.org/install.ps1` or a modified version that sources the various download artifacts from another offline source.

-To set up the Chocolatey server to create an `install.ps1` script and source the installer file from the repo instead of the internet, download the [chocolatey nupkg](https://chocolatey.org/packages/chocolatey) file and set one of the following two variables that point to this file;
+To set up the Chocolatey server to create an `install.ps1` for other servers to use when bootstrapping Chocolatey itself.
+Download the [chocolatey nupkg](https://chocolatey.org/packages/chocolatey) file and set one of the following two variables that point to this file;